Empresa de Ferrocarriles Ecuatorianos: Other public former railways

 Ferrocarril Ambato - Cururay.
-Commenced from Ambato (on the G&Q Southern Division), reached Pelileo (35km) and was intended to continue to Baños de Agua Santa, located on the banks of the Pastaza River then intended to extend until it crossed the Arajuno River and reached a navigable point on the Curaray, a total length of 117km.
+Commenced from Ambato (on the G&Q Southern Division), reached Pelileo (35 km) and was intended to continue to Baños de Agua Santa, located on the banks of the Pastaza River then intended to extend until it crossed the Arajuno River and reached a navigable point on the Curaray, a total length of 117 km.
 Construction commenced in 1912 and the company ceased operating in February 1936.

 Ferrocarril de Bahia a Chone.
-Commenced at Bahia de Caraquez and ran to Chone (79km).
+Commenced at Bahia de Caraquez and ran to Chone (79 km).
 Construction commenced in 1909 and was completed in 1912.
-The line ceased 'in the mid 1960's'.
+The line ceased 'in the mid 1960s'.

 Ferrocarril Central de Ecuador.
 Commenced at Manta and ran to Santa Ana.
 Construction commenced in 1911 and was completed in 1913.
 Services ceased in 1946.

 Ferrocarril de Guayacil a Salinas.
-Commenced at Guyaquil and ran to Salinas (152km).
+Commenced at Guyaquil and ran to Salinas (152 km).
 Construction was completed in 1936.
 Services ceased in 1954.